templatus/templatus-hotwire/README.md

 Live demo available at https://templatus-hotwire.ledermann.dev

+## Similar projects

 There are two sister repositories:

-- Using Vue.js instead of Hotwire: https://github.com/templatus/templatus-vue/
+- For using Vue.js instead of Hotwire: https://github.com/templatus/templatus-vue/
-- Using Inertia and Svelte.js instead of Hotwire: https://github.com/templatus/templatus-inertia/
+- For using Inertia and Svelte.js instead of Hotwire: https://github.com/templatus/templatus-inertia/

 ## Features / Technology stack